Inferring manifolds using Gaussian processes: Introduction

+It is common to characterize low-dimensional structures in data using Riemannian manifolds.
+The literature on manifold learning focuses mainly on dimensionality reduction algorithms; some well-known examples include Isomap \citep{tenenbaum2000global}, Laplacian Eigenmaps \citep{belkin2003laplacian}, Locally Linear Embeddings \citep{roweis2000nonlinear}, and Diffusion Maps \citep{coifman2006diffusion}.
+The focus of this article is instead on developing a new local regression-based approach to manifold reconstruction, which goes beyond dimensionality reduction to exploit the manifold structure in modeling the original data.

+We provide a concrete illustration through bird vocalization data.
+Audio files are converted via discrete short-time Fourier transform into spectrograms.
+In Figure \ref{spectrograms1}, we present five annotated spectrograms of a specific call type of Anthus trivialis (tree pipit) from \cite{ovaskainen2018animal}. {Similar spectrogram data are routinely collected in studying birds, and it is of interest to develop realistic statistical models for such data that can be used to infer variation in vocalizations between individuals and according to geographical location and habitat conditions.
+With this goal in mind, we propose a method based on characterizing the data as noisy observations around a manifold.}

+This article proposes Manifold reconstruction via Gaussian processes (\texttt{MrGap}).
+Our main contributions are: (1) bias and variance analyses and spectral properties of the local covariance matrix constructed from samples near a manifold; and (2) a novel local regression formulation of manifold reconstruction, enabling application of Gaussian process regression and avoidance of restrictive assumptions on the noise or distribution of the denoised data on the manifold.
+We apply \texttt{MrGap} to the bird vocalization spectrogram data illustrated in Figure \ref{spectrograms1}, interpolating $10$ points near each sample in the manifold and showing the corresponding spectrograms near sample 1 in Figure \ref{spectrograms1}.
+The generated samples incorporate the audio information from sample 1 and its neighboring samples. {Such interpolation provides insights into variation across birds and provides a natural starting point for extensions for inference on covariate effects.} Refer to Section \ref{bird data} for details and results.

-We briefly review some related literature.
-The spectral properties of the local covariance matrix constructed from samples on an embedded submanifold in Euclidean space have been extensively studied. \cite{singer2012vector} analyzes the bias and variance of the local covariance matrix constructed by a smooth kernel supported on $[0,1]$, assuming samples without noise from a closed submanifold. \cite{wu2018think, wu2018locally} study spectral behavior of the local covariance matrix constructed from a $0-1$ kernel, assuming samples without noise from a closed submanifold and a submanifold with a boundary. \cite{kaslovsky2014non} studies the local covariance matrix constructed from $k$ nearest neighbors, assuming the embedded submanifold can be locally parametrized by quadratic functions in the tangent spaces and samples are images of uniform samples in the domain of their parameterization with Gaussian noise.
-This is a quite restricted setting, and we consider much more general sampling conditions.
-Our theory on the local covariance matrix generalizes \cite{wu2018think} to allow Gaussian noise.
+We briefly review the literature relevant to our first main contribution. \citep{singer2012vector} analyzes the bias and variance of the local covariance matrix constructed through a smooth kernel, assuming samples without noise from a closed submanifold.
+Focusing on the local covariance constructed from a $0-1$ kernel, \citep{Tyagi2013} consider data having specific distributions on closed manifolds while \citep{wu2018think, wu2018locally} assume samples without noise from a closed submanifold and a compact submanifold with boundary. \citep{kaslovsky2014non} studies the local covariance constructed from $k$ nearest neighbors under heavy restrictions on the embedded submanifold and sampling distribution.
+We consider much more realistic sampling conditions, and our theory generalizes \citep{wu2018think} to allow Gaussian noise.